jamesarosen/presentations/carson/README.md

 level, "we're going to add many more Rails processes soon."

 Meetings were held.
 Coffee was drunk.
 And after some debate, we agreed on going from one to two sets of Rails runtimes, but no more.
+Thus was born Carson.

+## What

+Carson is a Rails 3.2 application, but it doesn't have any application code.
+The repository consists of deployment scripts, some configuration files, and a Gemfile.
+All feature work is done in engines.